quixio/quix-streams/docs/publish.md

 	The Timestamp column plus the [Tags](#tags) assigned to it work as the index of the table.
 If you add values for the same Timestamp and Tags combination, only the last Values will be sent to the stream.

-The following code would generate the previous `TimeseriesData` and send it to the stream:
+The following code would generate the previous `TimeseriesData` and publish it to the stream:

 === "Python"